The last few decades have seen a drastic change in the way companies approach Public Relations due to changes in media, technology, and society.

 5. United Airlines Re-accommodation Disaster – 2017

 In 2017, United Airlines overbooked a flight.
-An overbooked flight means, the company sold more tickets on the plane than there are seats, which is a common occurrence in the industry.
+An overbooked flight means, the company sold more tickets on the plane than there were seats, which is a common occurrence in the industry.

 An elderly doctor found himself in a similar situation and refused to leave the plane.
 In response to this, the airline handled the situation disastrously.
 They outdid themselves when the security was called to drag the man from the aircraft.
 Many passengers recorded this whole incident and blunder on their mobile phones as well.